Sweet sixteen (birthday): Shoe ceremony

 For girls, the shoe ceremony is common at sweet sixteen parties.
 In this ceremony, the birthday girl sits in a chair while her father, grandfather, godfather, uncle, or brother approaches her, carrying a decorative pillow with high heels.
-The girl traditionally wore flat shoes, such as slippers, and the father ceremoniously helped her into her new high heels.
+The girl traditionally wore flat shoes, such as slippers, and the male family member ceremoniously helped her into her new high heels.
 This is symbolic of the girl transitioning into a woman.

 Tiara ceremony

 The tiara ceremony is similar to the shoe ceremony, except the mother or a strong female figure approaches with a tiara instead of shoes and places it on her daughter's head to symbolize her becoming a woman.
 Sometimes, this is combined with the shoe ceremony so that two people approach the birthday girl, one with a pillow with high heels and the other with a pillow with a tiara.

 Candle-lighting ceremony

 While also performed at Bar and bat mitzvahs and Quinceañeras, this ceremony is common for Sweet Sixteen celebrations.
 There are typically 16 candles, each given to special family members and friends by the birthday girl.
 Usually, when the recipient of the candle is named, the birthday girl says a few words in regards to why this person (or people) is special to them, they may tell a short story or fun memory they have shared with that person.
 The birthday girl can decide to give her candles to whomever she chooses.